luckhassel/House-Price-Regression/README.md

-# PrevendoPrecoResidencias
+# House-Price-Regression
-Projeto final realizado no curso Fundamentos de AI e Machine Learning na Udacity.
-Objetivo era prever o preço das residências com base em suas características.
+Final project developed on Udacity's course AI and Machine Learning Fundamentals.
+Main Goal was to predict the house prices based on it's features.